chrisalexander/csnap.uk/_themes/man-made.md

 ---
-name: Man-made
+title: Man-made
-description: A focus on ways that man has changed the world around him
+byline: A focus on ways that man has changed the world around him
 ---